bing-er/pathfinding-optimization/README.md

 ## 🧭 Progress Summary
 ### Week 10 – Midterm Status
-By Week 10, our team has completed the baseline phase of the project.
-The core pathfinding algorithms — **A***, **Dijkstra**, and **DFS** — have all been implemented, tested, and merged into the main branch.
-We also added a **maze generator** to help us create consistent test grids for experiments.
+By Week 11, the team successfully completed integration and began the **performance testing and visualization phase**.
+All four algorithms (A*, Dijkstra, DFS, JPS) now run under a unified framework, and the testing plan for runtime and node-expansion benchmarking was finalized.

 The repository is now fully organized with a clear folder structure, evaluation metrics, and documentation.
 Everyone’s roles are defined — **Yansong** handled the baseline algorithms, **Sepehr** is leading the **Jump Point Search (JPS)** development, **Vibhor** is focusing on evaluation and visualization, and **Binger** is managing documentation, scheduling, and overall coordination.